DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 When creating a Data Hub, providing a **Trust Anchor** certificate enables the device to access the specifics of your Private CA. This certificate serves the purpose of authenticating cloud platform certificates, establishing a secure connection between the device and the cloud platform.

-To delve deeper into understanding the CA and Trust Anchor, please refer to [Certificate Authority] and [Trust Anchor] for detailed information.
+To dive deeper into understanding the CA and Trust Anchor, please refer to [Certificate Authority] and [Trust Anchor] for detailed information.

 [Deep Dive MQTT](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.pdf)